k78ma/quartz/content/2B/MTE 203/Project 2 - Recurrent Neural Networks.md

 ## Background
-We introduce the foundational concepts of machine learning by discussing a single-layer neural network.
-Here, everything is explained in general terms.
+We first introduce the foundational concepts of machine learning by discussing basic feedforward neural networks.
+This is then extended to recurrent neural networks.

+### Feedforward Neural Networks
 #### Problem and Data
 The core problem in many machine learning tasks is to make accurate predictions or decisions based on input data.
 In the context of a neural network, this typically involves learning a function that maps input features to desired output labels or values.
 To achieve this, a model is trained on a dataset comprising numerous instances, each containing a set of features and usually a label or value.